• Twitter

 From Durham Constabulary’s Cyber Protect Team:

-25th March 2020 By E. Morgan
+March 25, 2020 By E. Morgan

 With schools now being officially shut because of the COVID-19 outbreak, it is likely that there will be an increase of internet use for families and children over the coming weeks.
 With that in mind, here are some great tips for parents on setting up the right controls and privacy settings to ensure their child stays safe online.
 You can find these in detail in our ‘Parents Guide to Cyber Safety’ advice booklet which is attached to this email.